 You can create and edit a compact layout from the Compact Layouts related list on any object in the Object Manager in Lightning Experience.

-Changes you make to a compact layout are reflected in both Salesforce1 and Lightning Experience.
+Changes you make to a compact layout are reflected in both Lightning Experience and the Salesforce app.